Rokit G4 Audio Monitors The Better Just Got Best

 |Total Power||55W Class D||145W Class D||203W Class D||300W Class D|

 |Maximum Peak SPL||104 dB SPL||110 dB SPL||111 dB SPL||112 dB SPL|

 |Input Types||1 x XLR-1/4 combo||1 x XLR-1/4" combo||1 x XLR-1/4" combo||1 x XLR-1/4" combo|

 |Software||KRK Audio Tools App||KRK Audio Tools App||KRK Audio Tools App||KRK Audio Tools App|

 The all new Rokit G4 family of studio monitors from KRK systems are very versatile.

 They'll handle any style of music whether you're doing EDM, acoustic music, orchestral , classic rock or film scores.

 No matter what style you're working in the G4 speaker provide outstanding dynamics clarity and response that'll give you a true picture of the music that you're working on.

 With their on-board DSP power and the free audio tools app you can customize their performance to exactly match your studio.
 Rokit G4 family monitors are a great choice that comes in at a great price.

-That’s all I hope my review of Rokit G4 monitors has helped you in making a better decision.
+That’s all from our end, I hope my review of Rokit G4 monitors has helped you in making a better decision.